Social Democratic Party of Lithuania: Resurgence

-It was the first Lithuanian political party and one of the major parties who initiated the assembly called Great Seimas of Vilnius in 1905.
+Split and reformation

+During the German occupation of Lithuania from 1915 to 1918, the party abandoned previous projects for a multinational federation or autonomy within Russia, began to call for an independent democratic Lithuania and joined the Council of Lithuania.
+However, it experienced an internal crisis in late 1918 and was divided between supporting the Constituent Assembly of Lithuania or soviet rule.
+In December 1918, the majority of LSDP members in Vilnius, led by Andrius Domaševičius, left the party and established the short-lived LSDP-LKP which recognized the Bolshevik-supported revolutionary government led by Vincas Mickevičius-Kapsukas.
+A minority group of social democrats led by Steponas Kairys and Juozas Paknys remained in Lithuania, supported the government of Mykolas Sleževičius during the Lithuanian Wars of Independence and reestablished the party ahead of the 1920 Lithuanian parliamentary election.

 The party was one of the major political powers during the Lithuanian independence period between 1918 and 1940.
 Following the election of 1926, the party formed a left-wing coalition government with Lithuanian Peasant Popular Union.
 This government was dismissed after the 1926 Lithuanian coup d'état.
 The authoritarian regime of Antanas Smetona banned all political parties in 1936.

 Period of Soviet occupation

 During the Soviet occupation era, no democratically constituted political parties existed within Lithuania.
 Therefore, between 1945 and the 1989 restoration of independence, the party was assembled and worked covertly in exile.

 1989–2001

-In 1989, the Social Democratic Party of Lithuania was restored and Kazimieras Antanavičius was elected to be party's leader.
+In 1989, the Social Democratic Party of Lithuania was restored.
+Kazimieras Antanavičius was elected to be party's leader.
 The party had 9 seats in the Supreme Council – Reconstituent Seimas and was not successful in substantially increasing the number in the following elections, with 8 seats won in 1992 and 12 in 1996.

 In 1999, the party's congress elected a new leader, Vytenis Andriukaitis and merger negotiations with the Democratic Labour Party of Lithuania (LDDP)–the bulk of the former Communist Party of Lithuania (which had broken away from Moscow in 1989) began.
 Members of the party opposing the merger left to establish "Social democracy 2000" (later renamed "Social Democratic Union of Lithuania").
 The SDPL-LDDP coalition won 51 of the 141 seats in the elections in 2000 (with 19 going to the Social Democrats).
 However, despite success in the elections, the coalition parties had to settle for a place in the opposition until 2001, when the collapse of the ruling coalition between Liberals and New Union allowed ex-President Algirdas Brazauskas to form a government with New Union.